box/developer.box.com/content/guides/authentication/access-tokens/refresh.md

 <Message danger>
   # Refresh token expiration

-  Refresh tokens are only valid for 60 days.
-After 60 days the user will need to be reauthorized.
+  Refresh tokens are only valid for 1 use within 60 days of creation.
+After 60 days the user will need to be reauthorized completely.

+  Every time an application uses the refresh token to get a new acces token the refresh token is invalidated and a new refresh token is returned with the new access token.

+  This new refresh token is then again only valid for 1 use within 60 days.
 </Message>